-When I was 15 or 16 years old our guidance counselor took a group of female students and I to an event on International Women’s Day.
+When I was fifteen or sixteen years old our guidance counselor took a group of female students and I to an event on International Women’s Day.
 The event was downtown in front of the stairs at the Vancouver Art Gallery.
 I vaguely remember the details, but I do recall a large group of women who seemed to be in their thirties and forties standing around and chanting.
 They were hanging onto posters with the words, “Equal rights” and “Gender equality” etched in bold sharpie.

 I remember feeling a bit awkward, confused and slightly embarrassed to be standing there.
 I remember thinking what is wrong with these women?

 Women worked outside of the home.
 Women were seemingly doing it all.
-So, what the heck was the problem?

 Oh and…I also made the assumption that… these women were angry man-haters.

 She wanted us to celebrate being female, rally for our rights, and expose us to social justice.

-At the time however, I was a teenage girl with more important things to worry about like whether or not a certain boy was going to call me.
+At the time, however, I was a teenage girl with more important things to worry about like whether or not a certain boy was going to call me.
 I was hoping I would get home in time to catch the call ( if he decided to call).

 For some reason when I was a teenage girl, I attached man-hating connotation to this foreign word.
-Needless to say, I wasn’t alone.

 Although the word feminist is no longer foreign to me and I’ve attached completely new meaning to it, today this man-hating connotation unfortunately still exists.

-Fast forward to today where I proudly consider myself a feminist because the meaning is quite simple; if you believe in gender equality then you are a feminist!!!
+Fast forward to today where I proudly consider myself a feminist because the meaning is quite simple; if you believe in gender equality then you are a feminist!

 So forget the complicated crap that’s been attached to the word in the past and reclaim the F word.